Last Updated: February 15, 2018

 More Apps – In addition to any favorite apps on your child’s tablet or iPad, consider loading up with a few new applications before the trip.
 One of our favorites are the many drawing and art apps as well as the Kids’ Puzzles apps.

-Digital downloads – Before you leave the contiguous U.S., download as much digital content as your device will allow.
+Digital downloads – Before you leave the U.S., download as much digital content as your device will allow.
 Once you are abroad, you may discover that (even on WiFi), your devices will no longer stream certain content from services such as Amazon Prime.

 Amazon Gift Card – If you don’t know what to buy, a gift card is always appreciated.

-Other Considerations for the International Traveler
+Other Considerations for the Preschool International Travel Adventure

 Seasonal variation – While some things will be obvious (such as a preferred sunblock for a sunny destination), don’t forget to pack seasonal allergy medications or topical creams for skin, especially if triggered by temperatures or environmental conditions.